iamdorito/warriors-cup/README.md

+# View upcoming events and rosters

+The goal of this web application is the help users learn about athletes and make informed decisions about match ups and future events they want to attend.

-# README
+# Built with:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* React

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* Tailwind CSS

+# Getting Started
+Prerequisites
-* Configuration
+* Install NPM packages

-* Database creation

-* Database initialization
+$ npm install

+* Next, run the Rails server in one terminal:
+$ rails s

-* How to run the test suite
+* Open another terminal and run the React server:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+$ npm start --prefix client